 TINTEX began its journey making high quality, natural based, responsible jersey fabrics, based on core expertise.
 By employing the latest and best sustainable high-tech dyeing and finishing processes, the company has successfully advanced its vision to supply the contemporary fashion, sport and lingerie markets with first-rate sustainable materials.

-TINTEX is comprised of 120 skilled staff, who are up-trained regularly to deliver high quality jersey innovations.
+TINTEX is comprised of 135 skilled staff, of which nearly 20% are dedicated to R&D, who are up-trained regularly to deliver high quality jersey innovations.
 By reinforcing the company’s values and dedication to producing natural innovative products, TINTEX continues to successfully advance its work.

 Our mission is to team up for a better future by offering smart textile solutions that are 100% transparent and promote responsible business and manufacturing processes.